pmcalabrese/amazon-scraper/README.md

 });
 ```

-this example is in the `example` folder in the repo
+You can find this code in the [example](https://github.com/pmcalabrese/amazon-scraper/tree/master/example) folder in the repo.